coatespt/cursor-twitter/SESSION_NOTES.md

 ## Is token splitting on periods, commas, and dashes happening?

 No, it was not happening.
 The token cleanup in Go now does this.
 Note that we can optionally split or not split on apostrophes.
-(See config.yaml) The default is to not split so that O'Brian and M'kele M'beme can continue to be tokens.
+(See config.yaml) The default is to not split so that O'Brian and M'kele M'beme, and f'oc'sle can continue to be tokens.

 ## Overhaul of ASCII Output and Reduction of Logs